franciskershaw/festiviews/README.md

 * A consistent footer across all pages can display the logo and copyright information.
 * User feedback required on all interactable content, such as:
     * Hovered links.
-    * Underlining of current page on the navigation bar.
     * Feedback message when a festival gets favourited and when a review gets posted, edited or deleted.
 * The same colour scheme and design choices are needed across all pages to maintain consistency.
-* Where applicable, content shoudl be viewable just beyond the fold so users know they can continue to scroll.
+* Where applicable, content should be viewable just beyond the fold so users know they can continue to scroll.

 #### Information Architecture

 * Tree structure can be implemented with use of the burger icon on mobile devices.
 * Priority of links on the navigation bar should go from left to right.
 * Priority reads as follows: logo on the far left, search bar directly in the centre, then far right navigation links are to browse all festivals, sign in/register/log out, favourites, and finally FAQ
-* The most important CTAs are present on the home landing page - browse all for any user who reaches the site, and create account for anyone who is not logged in.
+* The most important *CTAs* are present on the home landing page - browse all for any user who reaches the site, and create account for anyone who is not logged in.
 * Where applicable the user should not be clicking more than three times to reach the end of their user journey.

 ### Skeleton Plane